NotAcol/dotfiles/README.md

 $ update-grub
 ```
 you will also have to change `Target=linux` to `Target=linux-zen` in the [nvidia pacman hook](<README#Pacman hook>)
+# Locales
+To add new locales do `sudo nvim /etc/locale.gen` and uncomment the locale you want and run `sudo local-gen`
+> [!TIP]
+> Big preference to utf8

 # APPS